Houdini 21.0 Character KineFX

 Unpack SOP characters or import from disk

-• If you have a stashed or bundled SOP animation skeleton or character that you now want to unpack, then you can unpack the character data stored in the Stash SOP node or Object Merge SOP node with the Character Unpack SOP node.
+• If you have a stashed or bundled animation skeleton or character (stored in a Stash SOP or Object Merge SOP), you can unpack the character data with a Character Unpack SOP.

-• If you want to unpack a SOP character’s data stream that is saved on disk, and then have the option of using the sequence on disk or a live stream, then you can use the Character I/O SOP node.
+• If you want to unpack a SOP character’s data stream that is saved on disk and then have the option of using the sequence on disk or in a live stream, you can use a Character I/O SOP.

-• If you want to import a SOP animation skeleton or character that is saved in a file on disk, then use the regular File SOP node.
+• If you want to import a SOP animation skeleton or character that is saved in a file on disk, use a File SOP.

 Bring in motion capture data